Overview

 - Skilled, professional guide service

-- All meals from lunch on day 1 through lunch on the final day, with limited beer & wine at dinner
+- Catered camping: All meals from lunch on day 1 through lunch on the final day, with limited beer & wine at dinner

 - 2, 3, or 4 nights catered camping, depending on your trip length

-- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 54.4 L).
-Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
-Please note: If you rent our gear, it will come already packed in one of the two waterproof bags.
-Your remaining gear, therefore, must fit into one bag.
+- 2 waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 54.4 L).
+Your sleeping bag and pad must fit into 1 bag and your remaining gear will fit into the other bag.
+If you rent our gear, it will come already packed in 1 of the 2 waterproof bags.
+Your remaining gear, therefore, must fit into 1 bag.

-- One small, waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 17.7 L).
-Depending on weather, the season, and how many in your party, day bags will be distributed either per person, per two people traveling together, or per family.
+- 1 small, waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 17.7 L).
+Depending on the weather, the season, and how many in your party, day bags will be distributed either per person, per 2 people traveling together, or per family.

-- Two-person tents, based on double occupancy.
-Solo travelers and odd numbers on the booking will have their own tent (no additional cost) and will not need to share.
-Extra tents can be rented for $30 each
+- 2-person tents, based on double occupancy.
+Solo travelers and odd numbers on the booking will have their own tent at no additional cost and will not need to share.
+Extra tents can be rented for $30 each.

 - Personal flotation device (PFD), which must be worn at all times on the river in compliance with safety regulations